artecs-group/RVfpga-sim-addons/README.md

 *NOTE: In case you want to obtain more information about these courses (such as the slides, the exercises sheets, the solutions for the labs, etc.), you can contact ```dani02@ucm.es```*

+If you're interested in learning more about the details of the RVfpga course, you can download our recent paper here: [The RISC-V FPGA (RVfpga) Teaching Package](https://www.authorea.com/doi/full/10.36227/techrxiv.172978275.56140460)

+If you're interested in learning more about the other RVfpga-based teaching experiences, you can download our recent paper here: [Teaching Experiences using the RVfpga Package] (coming soon)

 ## New simulation tools (Outdated)
 In this repository, we also provide two [Simulation Tools](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/SimulationTools) that can be used in conjunction with RVfpga.